This Jataka tale illustrates the perfection of character of wisdom (panna).

 The queen’s spies saw this silent exchange from a window and went to tell King Culani the Bodhisatta was plotting with Bheri to overthrow him and should be put to death.
 They explained the hand gestures they’d seen as follows: the open hand signified crushing the king and seizing the throne, the closed fist was holding a sword, rubbing her head signaled cutting off the king’s head, and rubbing his belly meant he would cut the king in half.

-King Culani was skeptical, but the next day he asked Bheri if she’d had a conversation with the Bodhisatta and she explained how it went with their hand signals.
+King Culani was skeptical, but the next day he asked Bheri if she’d had a conversation with the Bodhisatta, and she explained how it went with their hand signals.
 Then he asked the Bodhisatta, who answered the same.
-So the king knew the queen’s friends were wrong, and being pleased about it, he appointed the Bodhisatta as commander-in-chief.
+The king now knew that the queen’s friends were wrong; and being pleased about it, he appointed the Bodhisatta as commander-in-chief.
 But the Bodhisatta now had his doubts about the king, wondering if this new job was just a distraction while the king prepared to kill him.
-With a gift of flowers and perfumes, he asked Bheri to find out if the king was being sincere or devious, and she said she would.
+With a gift of flowers and perfumes, the Bodhisatta asked Bheri to find out if King Culani was devoted or devious, and she said she would.

-To get her answer, Bheri took King Culani aside and asked him the Water Demon Question, “If there were seven of you voyaging on the ocean and a demon demanded a human sacrifice, in which order would you give people up?”
-The king answered, “First I would give my mother, next my wife, next my brother, fourth my friend, fifth my brahmin, sixth myself, but I would not give up the Bodhisatta under any circumstance.”
+To get her answer, Bheri took the king aside and asked him the Water Demon Question: “If there were seven of you voyaging on the ocean and a demon demanded a human sacrifice, in which order would you give people up?”
+The king answered, “First I would give my mother, next my wife, then my brother, fourth my friend, fifth my brahmin, sixth myself, but I would not give up the Bodhisatta under any circumstance.”

-Wanting even more people to hear of the Bodhisatta’s greatness, Bheri arranged to have the king answer the Water Demon Question one more time, in the palace courtyard where everybody could come listen.
-And by hearing the king’s praise, they were drawn toward good in this world and happiness in the next.
+Wanting even more people to hear of the Bodhisatta’s greatness, Bheri arranged to have the king answer the Water Demon Question in the palace courtyard, where everybody could come listen.
+And by hearing the king’s praise of the Bodhisatta, they were drawn toward good in this world and happiness in the next.